This website is the primary source for information about MFT licensure in the State of North Carolina.

 - Begins in graduate school under the direction of qualified supervisors (defined as approved and credentialed by AAMFT)

-- Follows after graduation through the licensure exam (form pending) and additional hours of approved supervised experience
+- Follows after graduation through the licensure exam and additional hours of approved supervised experience (as an LMFTA while preparing for LMFT in NC)

 - Continues each year through required continuing education prior to annual licensure renewal